davidfig/pixi-viewport/README.md

      * @param {PIXI.Rectangle} [options.lockOn.frame] stay within this frame (in screen coordinates) *
      * @param {boolean} [options.noUpdate] turn off internal calls to requestAnimationFrame() -- update() must be called manually on each loop
+     *
+     * @emit {click} function click(x, y) in world coordinates - this is called on the up() after a touch/mouse press that doesn't move the minimum thresshold
      */
     constructor(container, screenWidth, screenHeight, worldBoundaries, options)